SatelliteShorelines/CoastSeg/docs/how-to-install-pixi.md

 ### Why did you separate the environments like this?
-Great question, I did it because for our zoo workflow we require tensorflow version 2.12 to run our models correctly, which isn't a package avavilable on conda forge for windows machines.
+Great question, I did it because for our zoo workflow we require tensorflow version 2.12 and specific version of the Transformers library to run our models correctly.
+Unforuately there are not packages avavilable on conda forge for Windows computers.
 Since we want CoastSeg to be available in on conda-forge I opted to make it an optional dependency and a separate environment.
-But don't worry you can still the  third environment called `all` to be able to use the coastsat and zoo workflows at the same time with the `pixi shell -e all` command.
+But don't worry you can still the  third environment by following the instructions in [How to Install the Zoo workflow](https://satelliteshorelines.github.io/CoastSeg/install-zoo-workflow/).